seregazhuk/seregazhuk.github.io_old/_posts/2016-06-11-git-advanced.md

 ### Commits

-For exmaple, we have successfully removed a commit: `git reset --hard 56wcf1q`.
+For example, we have successfully removed a commit: `git reset --hard 56wcf1q`.
 But some moments later, we have understood that it was a mistake.
 How do we restore a commit?
 Git **never** removes commits.
 Git has a special *reflog*, which is available only in a local repo.
 If we type this command: